 For example, if the remaining party to the Will forms a new relationship and now hopes to leave all the property to their new stepchild, they won't be able to do this.

 The inability to change the provisions may be seen by some as a benefit, but it can also be a major disadvantage.

-From the time that the will was written, it is likely that individual circumstances change.
+From the time that the Joint Will was written, it is likely that individual circumstances change.
 Surviving partners may well move on and form new relationships, and may even have more children in the future.

 Joint Wills can work in some circumstances, but the potential pitfalls certainly outweigh any benefits.
 It is impossible to predict our future intentions, and after the death of one party to the Joint Will, it becomes incredibly difficult to change the Will.

 If you are looking at writing a Will, it is important to get expert legal advice.
 Our Wills and Trusts Solicitors can help you make sure that your Will is written properly.